aleen42/PersonalWiki/qa/rem.md

 Change view port scale value directly based on 320px, and this is a solution of Tmall.
 And the max scale should be 1.3: **320px * 1.3 = 416px**.

+Shortcut:

+Images in this way should be blurred.